shadiakiki1986/django-zipline-2/README.md

   - [x] tabular for printing
 - [x] rename project to django-zipline
 - [ ] move files to match structure of zipline
+- [ ] if no open orders on A1 and new fill on A1, not getting alerted about unused fill
 - [ ] new asset inline from assets list + new asset separate page still available
   - works with generic view form, but not yet with bootstrap form (csrf error)
 - [ ] if fill entered before order, make it easy to re-attach to order timestamp